-The Birder's Dozen The Birder's Dozen includes twelve of the 40 forest birds that the Audubon Vermont Forest Bird Initiative is working to protect.
+The Birder's Dozen The Birder's Dozen is twelve of the 40 forest birds that the Audubon Vermont Forest Bird Initiative is working to protect.
 These twelve birds: - Have a high percentage of their global breeding populations in our Northern Atlantic Forest. - Use a variety of forest types and conditions for feeding and breeding.
-Most nest in complex, diverse mature forest habitats. - In the case of some species, including Wood Thrush and Canada Warbler, are showing serious, long-term declines their global populations. - Are simple to identify by sight or sound.
+Most nest in complex, diverse mature forest habitats. - Show serious, long-term declines in their global populations in the case of some species, including wood thrush and Canada warbler. - Are simple to identify by sight or sound.